Property Graph Exchange Format (PG)

 A PG-JSONL document or stream serializes a property graph in JSON Lines format, also known as newline-delimited JSON.
 A PG-JSONL document is a sequence of JSON objects, separated by line separator (U+000A) and optional whitespace (U+0020, U+0009, and U+000D) around JSON objects, and an optional line separator at the end.
 Each object is

-Node objects SHOULD be given before their node identifiers are referenced in an edge object but applications MAY also create implicit node objects for this cases.
-Applications MAY allow multiple node objects with same node identifier in PG-JSONL but they MUST make clear whether nodes with repeated identifier are ignored, merged into existing nodes, or replace existing nodes.
+Node objects SHOULD be given before their node identifiers are referenced in an edge object, but applications MAY also create implicit node objects for these cases.
+Applications MAY allow multiple node objects with identical node identifier in PG-JSONL but they MUST make clear whether nodes with repeated identifiers are ignored, merged into existing nodes, or replace existing nodes.

-The PG-JSON format can be validated with a non-normative JSON Schema file pg-json.json in this repository.
+The PG-JSON format can be validated with a non-normative JSON Schema file pg-json.json in the specification repository.
 Rules not covered by the JSON schema include:

 • nodes referenced in edges must be defined (no implicit nodes)